IIT-EnergySystemModels/InfraFair/doc/18_EU_Gas_example.rst

    :scale: 50%
    :align: center

-The following figures show the geographical map of the countries and their network usage by other countries.
+The following figures were created from the raw results of the model using QGIS software to show the geographical map of the countries and their network usage by other countries.
 The first figure shows for each country a pie chart showing the usage of that country's network by the demand of other countries, including its own demand.

 .. image:: Images/EU_Gas_D.png
    :scale: 5%